-Oil from the Lokichar Basin wells is a waxy crude (30 to 35 per cent wax).
-With a wax appearance temperature in the region of 66 to 84 C; the oil is solid at room temperature.
+Oil from the Lokichar Basin wells is a waxy crude (24 per cent to >35 per cent wax), with a wax appearance temperature in the region of 48°C to 84°C and a pour point of 39°C to 51oC.
 Taking this into consideration, the use of hot water injection for secondary recovery along with artificially-lifted production wells is proposed.
-In order to validate this concept and optimize development, additional data and evaluation are required:
+In order to validate this concept and optimise development, additional data and evaluation are required including further production and inter-well interference testing, water injection trials, additional fluid and special core analyses, and further G&G studies.

-- a. additional appraisal wells;

-- b. further production and inter-well interference testing;

-- c. water injection trials;

-- d. additional fluid analyses;

-- e. special core analyses; and

-- f. further G&G studies.